-One of the things we really don’t like about the new Sky-branded Roku streamer is that there’s no native media player.
-This is despite the device actually featuring a USB port and microSD card; you’d be forgiven for thinking that you could easily connect an external drive and stream your own content, but no.
+One of the main things we really don’t like about the Sky-branded Roku streamer is that there’s no native media player.
+The Now TV box actually has a USB port and supports microSD memory cards, so of course you’d expect that you could easily connect an external hard drive or some other media and watch your downloaded video on your TV.
+But no, in its vanilla form that’s strangely not possible.

 What is Now TV developer mode and why would I want to do this?

-Turning on developer mode lets you install third party apps that you won’t be able to directly install from the Channel Store.
+Turning on developer mode lets you install third party apps on your Now TV box, which aren’t available to directly install from the Channel Store.
 This is a process called ‘sideloading,’ as you’re loading in an app from a side door, so to speak.

 While it’s called ‘developer mode’ it’s actually not that hard at all – you don’t need to know anything about PHP, SQL, Agile or any of that other guff the Tech Support nerds always carp on about.

-OK, sounds good!
-How can I turn on developer mode?
+How can I turn on developer mode on my Now TV box?

 With little effort, as it happens.
 While Sky hasn’t made this an easily-accessible option in a settings menu or anything like that, you can turn on developer mode by entering a Konami-style code on the controller.